mulhollandms/Learn-Darklight/README.md

+# uOttawa Brightspace Theme
+A mod for Zijian Shao's Learn Darklight, extended for uOttawa's Brightspace to include extra (better?) themes.
+Inspired by the blinding feeling you get when you open Brightspace at 2am.

 # Learn Darklight
 Learn Darklight is a browser extension that offers multiple themes for Waterloo Learn.
 [Visit extension website](https://www.zijianshao.com/dlight/ "Learn Darklight Official Website")